 Stir in the butter.

 Pour the pudding into 6 small glasses or ramekins.
-Cover with plastic wrap and refrigerate for at least 4 hours or until set.
+Place a piece of plastic wrap directly onto the pudding and refrigerate for at least 4 hours or until set.

 For Best results